SolaceLabs/demo-qr-entanglement/README.md

 # Premise

-Click on the link to load up the page.
+Click [here](https://sg.solace.com/qr) load up the page.
 It will generate a QR code to scan with a phone.
+Once the phone connects and entagles, you can control the cube from either device either via rotational/accelerometer data (doesn't work on iPhones anymore), or via swipe gestures.

 # Instructions to deploy